-ULF Waves Derived from Ground Magnetometer Measurements
+ULF Parameters Derived from Ground Magnetometer Measurements

-ULF data products are derived from the 1-min magnetometer data provided by the SuperMAG collaborators.
+can be obtained from the SuperMAG collaborators.
 If you use the ULF data products in publications and/or presentations

 of the data from the individual station and thus does not guarantee the quality of the ULF data either.
 The user

 - The ULF data obtained from coastal stations may be distorted by the conductivity of the nearby sea-water, known

 Method of derivation: